 Robin Josephs has served as a member of our board of directors since November 2017.
-Ms. Josephs has served on the board of directors of iStar Inc. (NYSE: STAR) ("iStar"), a real estate investment and development firm, since March 1998 and served as lead director since May 2007, with duties that include presiding at all executive sessions of the independent directors and serving as principal liaison between the chairman and the independent directors.
-Ms. Josephs is also chair of iStar's nominating and corporate governance committee and a member of iStar's compensation committee.
-Ms. Josephs also serves on the board of directors of Safehold, Inc. (NYSE: SAFE) which had its IPO in June 2017 and invests in ground leases and on the board of directors of SoftBank SPAC (NASDAQ: SVFB), a special purpose acquisition company affiliated with SoftBank Investment Advisers that was formed to enable an IPO-ready technology company to list publicly.
-She currently serves as a director, chair of the compensation committee and a member of the audit committee of MFA Financial, Inc. (NYSE: MFA), which is primarily engaged in investing in residential mortgage-backed securities.
-Ms. Josephs previously served as a director, member of the nominating and corporate governance committee and chair of the compensation committee of QuinStreet, Inc. (NASDAQ: QNST), a vertical marketing and online media company.
+Ms. Josephs also serves as a director, chair of the compensation committee and a member of the audit committee of MFA Financial, Inc. (NYSE: MFA), which is primarily engaged in investing in residential mortgage-backed securities, as well as a director of Safehold, Inc. (NYSE: SAFE), which had its initial public offering in June 2017 and invests in ground leases.
+Ms. Josephs previously served on the board of directors, and as lead director, of iStar Inc. (NYSE: STAR), a real estate investment and development firm, until its acquisition by Safehold, Inc. in March 2023, served as a director, member of the nominating and corporate governance committee and chair of the compensation committee of QuinStreet, Inc. (NASDAQ: QNST), a vertical marketing and online media company, and served on the board of directors of SoftBank SPAC (NASDAQ: SVFB), a special purpose acquisition company affiliated with SoftBank Investment Advisers that was formed to enable an initial public offering-ready technology company to list publicly.
 From 2005 to 2007, Ms. Josephs served as a managing director of Starwood Capital.
 Previously, Ms. Josephs was a senior executive with Goldman Sachs & Co. in various capacities.
 Ms. Josephs is a trustee of the University of Chicago Cancer Research Foundation.
 Ms. Josephs received a B.S. degree in economics from the Wharton School of the University of Pennsylvania and an M.B.A. from Columbia University.